NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-06.md

 A change in the quantity of a good or service that producers are willing and able to offer for sale at every possible price level.
 ![[Pasted image 20230816123401.png]]
 ### Supply Shifters
+#Q

-Supply determinants or <mark style="background: #FFF3A3A6;">factors affecting supply, are variables that influence the quantity of a good or service that producers</mark> are willing and able to supply at different price levels.
+Supply determinants :: or <mark style="background: #FFF3A3A6;">factors affecting supply, are variables that influence the quantity of a good or service that producers</mark> are willing and able to supply at different price levels.
+#/Q
 - Input prices: The <mark style="background: #FFF3A3A6;">cost of production inputs</mark>, such as labor, raw materials, and energy, can significantly impact the supply of goods.
 - Technological advancements: <mark style="background: #FFF3A3A6;">Improvements in technology can lead to more efficient production methods, reducing the cost of production</mark> and increasing supply.
 - Number of suppliers: An <mark style="background: #FFF3A3A6;">increase in the number of producers or suppliers</mark> in a market can lead to an increase in supply.